 When the user visits the advertiser's website, the Adware starts displaying pop-up ads on the user's browser.
 Upon clicking on pop-up advertisements, the user gets redirected to the publisher's website, where the advertisers' deals are displayed.
 Once the user clicks on one of the deals or coupons, he gets redirected to the advertiser's website again, and an affiliation link gets injected into the user's browser.

 Affiliates distribute Adware bundled up with legitimate software, applications, web extensions, and other downloadable tools.
 This Adware can then hijack the clickable elements on any website.

 When a user visits an advertiser's website and clicks on a tab, he gets redirected to the publisher's website.
 The publisher's website displays deals on the products listed on the advertiser's website.
 The users again get redirected to the advertiser's website if he clicks on any product listing on the publisher's website.
 The affiliates drop a cookie at the backend and get paid for sales from the user browser.

 How do affiliates benefit from Adware Round Tripping?

-The malicious affiliates may have various reasons for practicing adware round-tripping; major ones are below:
+The malicious affiliates may have various reasons for practicing adware round-tripping; the major ones are below: